virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ## Success Text Customization

 It is possible to customize the *success* text that is displayed upon successful installation either at the dashboard, or via email notification.
+A success text can be defined like plain text or like Markdown syntax.
+More details about Markdown syntax in Cloud Scripting [here](/creating-manifest/visual-settings/#markdown-description)

 - Setting relative to the *baseUrl* link that points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
 @@@